ietf-wg-diem/diem-requirements/draft-fainchtein-diem-use-cases.md

 Requires protection of civil aviation flights and the ability to assert that they are not dual-use (i.e., not carrying military cargo).
 Digital emblem would carry a geographic description of the flight plan, its current location, and an indicator of its identity (i.e., tail number).
-Potential need for the emblem to reference a flight manifest.
+Potential need for the emblem to reference a limited or partially redacted flight manifest.

 # Security Considerations